-When I sit with you, I offer my wild and wide acceptance, my calm presence, my sense of humor, and what I have gathered from more than nineteen years of clinical experience.
+When I sit with you, I offer my wild and wide acceptance, my calm presence, my sense of humor, and what I have gathered from two decades of clinical experience.
 Clients have said I am a therapist "who really gets it."

 I love helping people inhabit their bodies.
 An embodied person is a person able to find what she wants, able to regulate himself, and able to experience deep pleasure.
 One doorway into this is with eating.
 Our bodies need to eat, and how we eat food can point to how we deal with nourishment in general.
 It is rich to eat mindfully and address what comes up when we slow down enough to notice How We Eat.

 We suffer when we experience an extreme state and hunker down there.
 Instead, that extreme experience can be an opportunity to widen perspective and increase tolerance for a range of experiences.
 I love highlighting these opportunities and supporting clients with specific skills to work with stuckness.

 In my own life, I have found myself in a myriad of extremes.
 I wanted to change the world but was unable to look at myself.
 My lifestyle was not accepted in the mainstream but I still wanted to fit in.
 As I have learned to accept and love the unwanted parts of myself, I have found more and more peace.
 There's nothing I love more than sharing with others the fruits of this life experience.